<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Transition to Alight Solutions

-Starting January 2, 2024, ExxonMobil transitioned its benefits administration to Alight Solutions.
+On January 2, 2024, ExxonMobil transitioned its benefits administration to Alight Solutions.
 This transition enhanced the accessibility and management of benefits for employees and retirees.
 Here are the details:

-• Support and Assistance: The ExxonMobil Benefits Service Center, managed by Alight, offers support through phone and online chat, helping employees navigate the new system and address any concerns.
+• Support and Assistance: The ExxonMobil Benefits Service Center, managed by Alight, offers support through phone and online chat, helping employees navigate the system and address any concerns.

 Doctor typing on his computer in the office